Python-SIP/sip/doc/using.rst

 copy constructor when it can never be called from Python?
 The answer is to prevent the automatic generation of a public copy constructor.

-.. [#] Some parts of a SIP specification aren't subject to version control.
 .. [#] Actually in ``versions.sip``.
 PyQt4 uses the :directive:`%Include`
        directive to split the SIP specification for Qt across a large number of separate ``.sip`` files.